sublimelsp/LSP-Bicep/README.md

 ## Configuration

-_Optionally_ configure Bicep.LangServer by accessing `Preferences > Package Settings > LSP > Servers > LSP-Bicep`.
+_Optionally_ configure Bicep.LangServer by running `Preferences: LSP-Bicep Settings` from the Command Palette.
 However, by default things should work out of the box.